 Convened and coordinated by Land for Good, the Land Access Project provided direct support and education to farm seekers, improved the conditions for accessing land, and explored and promoted innovation in how farms and farmland are made available, affordable, and secure for new farmers.

 - Tenure Innovations

-One early product of the Project is New England Farmland Finder, a web-based, regional farm property clearinghouse created to help New England’s farm seekers and farm property holders find each other.
+Another product of the Project was New England Farmland Finder, a web-based, regional farm property clearinghouse created to help New England’s farm seekers and farm property holders find each other.
 It makes it easy for farm properties to be posted, and for farm seekers to search through them.
 It is free, simple, region-wide, automated and constantly current, serving as a friendly portal for property holders and farmland seekers.

 The Land Access Project was supported by funds from the USDA Beginning Farmer and Rancher Development Program (NIFA #2010-03067, #2015-70017-23900).